 She might be panicking about how very much she loves you, and how unsure she is that this can last long.
 You might act differently, even if you actually feel the exact same.

-The issue is: you know you can love someone and not go to couples counseling with them.
-She doesn’t.
+The issue is: you know you can love her and simultaneously refuse to go to couples counseling with her.

 That’s not love at its best.
 It’s unattractive, yucky, bah.
 It might even feel coercive, and make you want to just walk away.